python/cpython/Doc/library/_winreg.rst

 .. sectionauthor:: Mark Hammond <MarkH@ActiveState.com>

 .. note::
-   The :mod:`_winreg` module has been renamed to :mod:`winreg` in Python 3.0.
+   The :mod:`_winreg` module has been renamed to :mod:`winreg` in Python 3.
-   The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. versionadded:: 2.0